-Before you install a below-ground fire pit, click before you dig and request a line locate.
+Before you install a below-ground fire pit, click before you dig to request a line locate.
 We will inspect and mark your property for underground electric and natural gas lines.

 Check with your local municipality about its fire pit regulations.

-Inspect your pool equipment (for example, pool lighting, sump pump, power washer) every year.
+Inspect pool equipment such as lighting, sump pump, and power washer every year.
 Ensure electrical equipment is properly grounded and check electrical cords for damage.
 Test ground fault circuit interrupters (GFCIs) monthly.

 A licensed electrician should install and maintain your pool wiring and equipment.
 If you have an older pool, consider upgrade protection for lights, receptacles, and switches.

 Protect people in and around the pool from electrical hazards.

 - Do not use electrical appliances such as phone chargers or radios near the pool.

 - Do not touch an electrical cord, switch, or appliance if you are wet or standing on a wet surface.

 - Do not try to retrieve an electrical cord or appliance that has fallen into the pool until you turn off the power at the main switch.